dwyl/hapi-register/README.md

 });
 ```

+### Are we *there* yet?

+If all you were doing is building a basic "*alpha*"
+registration form to register people's interest in a
+*potential* product/service, yes, you can ship this!

+But if you want to do something more interesting,
+we have prepared a few examples.

 ## Examples

-#### Mode 1 - Require *Just Email* Address
+#### Mode 1 - Register *interest* with *Just Email* Address

-If people *only* have to type in their email address to register their *interest* in using your app/site its the lowest possible friction.
+If people *only* have to type in their email address to
+register their *interest* in using your app/site its
+the ***lowest possible friction***.

 #### Mode 2 - Require an *Email and Password*